gamemanual0/gm0/source/docs/appendix/glossary.rst

         fashion.
-        This allows rotation of an element with less friction than a bushing, primarily because the surface area (or contact area) is much less than in a bushing.
+        This allows rotation of an element with less friction than a bushing, primarily because the surface area (or contact area) is much less than in a :term:`bushing`.
         Bearings are definitely recommended for drivetrain and high speed usage.
         Bearings are used in the Actobotics, goBILDA, and REV kits,